 Title 21 United States Code (USC) Controlled Substances Act

 §878.
 Powers of enforcement personnel

-or any State or local law enforcement officer designated by the Attorney General may—
+(a) Any officer or employee of the Drug Enforcement Administration or any State, tribal, or local law enforcement officer designated by the Attorney General may—

 (1) carry firearms;

 (2) execute and serve search warrants, arrest warrants, administrative inspection warrants, subpenas, and summonses issued under the authority of the United States;